Top 10 Things To Do In Rome

 Santa Maria Maggiore - Rome Church - Baldacchino

-Built in the first century AD as a pagan temple, Rome’s Pantheon (meaning “temple of all the gods”) is an absolute engineering marvel.
+Built in the first century AD as a pagan temple, Rome’s Pantheon (meaning “temple of all the gods”) is an engineering marvel.
 What it lacks in marble, gold, and lavish paintings, it certainly makes for in symmetry and age.
 In fact, it is the best-preserved structure from the ancient Roman era.
-Since the 7th century AD, the Pantheon has been used as a church, making it one of the oldest of its kind in Italy.
+Since the 7th century AD, the Pantheon has been used as a church, making it one of Italy’s oldest of its kind

-Viewed from its exterior, the Pantheon’s signature columns and Latin inscription are a must in any photographer’s frame, but it’s the interior that is simply mind-blowing.
+Viewed from its exterior, the Pantheon’s signature columns and Latin inscription are a must in any photographer’s frame, but the interior is simply mind-blowing.
 Inside, a massive unfinished dome with its signature oculus shadows the final resting ground of former Italian kings and one mega artist – Raphael – to name but a few.
-It’s only once you’re inside that you realize the engineering marvel that is the Pantheon, with the dome’s diameter perfectly equal to its height.
+Only once you’re inside do you realize the engineering marvel that is the Pantheon, with the dome’s diameter perfectly equal to its height.

 Latin inscription on the Pantheon Rome